-- to enable effective online communication and collaboration across our Place and corporate departments, all staff were moved to a Cheshire and Merseyside email address and migrated to a new Microsoft 365 tenant. - IT service providers worked together on support arrangements to improve crossagency interfaces and, ultimately, staff experience.
+- to enable effective online communication and collaboration across our Place and corporate departments, all staff were moved to a Cheshire and Merseyside email address and migrated to a new Microsoft 365 tenant. - IT service providers worked together on support arrangements to improve crossagency interfaces and, ultimately, staff experience. - c200 new members of staff transferred into NHS Cheshire and Merseyside from other NHS bodies and had their individual and team IT arrangements migrated. - work to standardise workplace and home office equipment purchasing and wider digital procurement was started. - supported the IT and digital equipment elements of commissioning and decommissioning NHS Cheshire and Merseyside estates. - piloted an MS Teams telephony solution.

-Compassionate
+Compassionate Inclu